Scrum Master vs Project Manager: Role Clarity for PMP Success

 Scrum Masters possess no formal authority over team members.
 They cannot assign tasks, approve leave requests, or conduct performance evaluations.
 Instead, they influence through facilitation and coaching.
 When a Scrum Master identifies an impediment—perhaps a legacy system integration blocking the team—they don't order someone to fix it.
 They bring visibility to the issue, facilitate discussions about solutions, and potentially escalate to someone with authority if the team cannot resolve it independently.

 For the 2026 PMP exam, understand that this authority distinction isn't about one role being superior to the other.
 The exam increasingly tests your ability to recognize which leadership style suits specific contexts.
 A question might present a scenario where team members look to you for task assignments—classic predictive project management.
 Another might describe self-organizing teams needing only impediment removal—pure Scrum Master territory.
-The Process domain (41% of exam questions) frequently explores these decision-making models.
+The Process domain (41% of the exam) frequently explores these decision-making models.

 Practical example: During sprint planning, the development team debates whether they can complete eight user stories in the upcoming sprint.
 A Project Manager might analyze historical velocity data and make an executive decision to commit to six stories with two stretch goals.
 A Scrum Master would facilitate the team's own analysis, ask probing questions about capacity and dependencies, and let the team make the commitment themselves.
 Both approaches can succeed, but they reflect fundamentally different philosophies about team empowerment and decision authority.